tyjuji/tyjuji/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a Blazor website
+- 🌱 I’m currently learning C# and Blazor

+- 📫 Computer Science graduate from Zealand Academy of Technologies and Business.
+      Looking for a job in Denmark or remote.

 <!--
 **tyjuji/tyjuji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.